Atherys/.github/.github/ISSUE_TEMPLATE/Enhancement.md

 ---
-name: Enhancement
+name: Skill
-about: A new feature, or an improvement to an alrady-existing feature
+about: A new skill request, or updating / reworking existing skills
 title: ''
-labels: 'enhancement'
+labels: 'skill'
 assignees: ''
 ---